 Parents electing to transfer care to another provider must choose an eligible provider within 10 business days after receiving notification from the Board.

-All current referrals end within 10 business days after the parent receives the notification.
+All current schedules end within 10 business days after the parent receives the notification.

 The agreement with the provider ends in the month in which the 10th business day after the parent receives notification from the Board occurs.

-No new referrals for CCS are made to the provider.
+No new schedules for CCS are made to the provider.

 The managing Board must ensure that for a provider disqualified from CACFP the following information is entered into the child care case management system: